nodunayo/keybits/poodr_metz/6_acquiring_behaviour_through_inheritance.md

 Do not make an abstract superclass with only one subclass.
 Even if your original class contains general and specific behaviour, the need for other specialisations may never arise.

-Even to subclasses may not be enough.
+Even two subclasses may not be enough.
 There is a trade-off between duplicating a lot of code and not finding the correct abstraction.
 Say you have two cases with a third one imminent, it may be best to duplicate the code and wait for better information as to what your abstraction should be.
 The other question is: how regularly would your duplicated code need to change?
 If it is very regularly, then you may want to opt for subclassing earlier.

 #### Keybit: